filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

 ## Security Considerations

-* For the storage providers, this FIP does not add any security risks respect to the status quo;
+* For Storage Providers, this FIP does not introduce additional security risks compared to the status quo;
 * For the SaaS provider: in order to have control on who can “activate” (ie, prove commit) their sealed sectors, SaaS providers use the ACL proxy contract.

 ## Incentive Considerations